Friday, August 10, 2018

 Statham looks like you could break bottles over his head all day and he wouldn't blink.
 At one point Wilson says of Statham, "He looks heroic, and he walks fast, but he seems to have a negative attitude."
 This, I imagine, was in the script's description of the character.

 The script, by the way, was written by three people.
 How it took three adult humans to come up with some of the dumbest dialog this side of Who's the Boss? is a real mystery.
-It's much more of a mystery than how a 2-million year old shark could still be living somewhere under the sea.

 I did like the sleek, undersea gliders that are used to battle the shark; as Statham and Bingbing strap in and speed along, the movie, for a brief moment, has a bit of a Buck Rogers feel.
 And I like how the megalodon's fin seems old and weathered, as if the creature is as old as the sea itself.
 But these minor touches aren't enough to save The Meg from being a total disaster.